 Did you know that couples, on average, live in distress for five years or more before they ask for professional help?
-Every marital relationship is different and unique.
+Every marital relationship and person is different and unique.
 However, many warning signs and red flags can show significant relationship issues and concerns.

 It is fair to say that no one comes to a marriage planning a divorce.
-If you figured you wouldn’t manage it in the first place, you wouldn’t be wasting your time and money or walking down the aisle.
+If you figured you wouldn’t manage it in the first place, you wouldn’t be wasting your time and money or walking your partner down the aisle.
 However, every couple faces marital issues.